 blood cells fight infections.
 Platelets help the blood clot.

 When cancer cells invade the bone, any or all of these bone functions may be affected.

 How cancer spreads to the bone

-When cells break away from a cancerous tumor, they can travel through the bloodstream or
+When cells break away from a cancer tumor, they can move through the bloodstream or

 lymph vessels to other parts of the body.
-Cancer cells can lodge in an organ at
+Cancer cells can settle in an organ far

-Different types of cancer seem to spread to certain sites in the body.
-For example,
+Different types of cancer tend to spread to certain parts of the body.
+These cancers

 Bone metastases are not the same as cancer that starts in the bone.
 Cancer that starts